Internal links in WordPress are a key On-Page SEO factor.

 Then create internal links from those three articles to the new blog post.

-There are internal linking plugins that automatically insert links between pages on your site.
+There are several internal linking plugins that automatically insert links between pages on your site.

-Here are some of the things that internal linking plugins can do:
+Here are some of the functions that internal linking plugins can do for you:

 add new internal links to older posts